UP to offer paid isolation facility for asymptomatic COVID-19 patients with no comorbidities

 As demands came from many patients for specialised and personalised isolation facilities this decision of paid isolation has been taken, said Prasad.

 Meanwhile, the number of virus effected people in UP is 45,163 following death more than 1,000.
-The state became first state to test 54,207 coronavirus samples in a single day on Friday.
+The state became the first state to test 54,207 coronavirus samples in a single day on Friday.